Robots.txt contains instructions for search engine bots.

 <meta name=”robots” content=”noindex”>

-And if you want to index a page but you don’t want to have some of the links followed, you would use this tag (the anchor text is the clickable words used for the link):
+And if you want to index a page but don’t want to have some of the links followed, you would use this tag (the anchor text is the clickable words used for the link):

 <a href=”URL” rel=”nofollow”>ANCHOR TEXT</a>